BoYuan07/MetaDICT_manuscript_code/README.md

 The "data" folder contains datasets we use in the manuscript.

 The "code" folder contains the RScript and Rmarkdown files for the algorithm and results in the manuscript.
-The file preprocessing.Rmd includes code to generate simulated data.
+The file *preprocessing.Rmd* contains code for processing He’s data, which serves as the foundation for generating simulated data.
 The file function.R includes the code for MetaDICT.

-Results can be replicated by corresponding files.
+We evaluated the performance of eight methods in the manuscript.
+DEBIAS-M and scANVI were implemented in Python, while the remaining methods were implemented in R. For the simulation experiments, first, generate the data and save the simulated count and metadata tables.
+Next, run DEBIAS-M and scANVI in Python (examples for executing these methods can be found in *DEBIAS-M_implementation.ipynb* and *scANVI_implementation.ipynb*).
+Finally, perform downstream analysis using the R Markdown file.

+For experiments implemented in the R script, execute the script 500 times using different random seeds.

 # Reference
 Bo Yuan, Shulei Wang,